 That’s not to say that these drugs should just be taken off the market.
 “The FDA approved these drugs for a reason: They allow people in pain or with anxiety or other disorders to lead normal lives,” points out Colvin.
 But Stuart Gitlow, a psychiatrist and a delegate from the American Society of Addiction Medicine to the American Medical Association (AMA), believes that for most patients these drugs should be used only for short periods (no more than a few weeks).
 “If you’re having a root canal, three days of pain reliever is fine; or if you get anxious every time you fly in an airplane, taking one sedative is fine,” he says.
 “But unless a patient isn’t responding to other medications, habit-forming drugs aren’t good solutions for long-term problems, like if you’re in chronic pain or constantly anxious.
 That’s because the longer you’re on these drugs, the more difficult it is to stop taking them.”

 Before prescribing addictive medications, doctors should carefully screen patients to see if they’re good candidates for them – a task many physicians fail at, says Gitlow.
 “Given that 10 to 20 percent of Americans will develop a substance abuse disorder, including alcoholism, at some point in their lives, I think any doctor prescribing addictive drugs should do so carefully,” he says.
 Background checks are especially important because a predisposition for addiction is often genetic.
 “People who have a first-degree relative with a substance-abuse disorder, like alcoholism, have a seven-to-eightfold-increased likelihood of having substance-abuse disorder themselves,” says Gitlow.
-“That family history is important info for doctors to know, and unfortunately not enough [of them] are asking for it.”
+“That family history is important info for doctors to know, and unfortunately not enough are asking for it.”

 Once doctors prescribe these medications, many don’t even tell patients they’re habit-forming, says Colvin.
 “I’ve spoken with many recovering addicts who had no idea they were taking an addictive drug until they were really in trouble.”
 Why aren’t doctors warning patients?
 “They’re too busy and they assume it won’t be a problem,” Colvin explains.
 “In most cases they’re right.
 But when they’re wrong, the results can be catastrophic.”